deltachat/deltachat-desktop/CONTRIBUTING.md

 If you do not have write access to the repository, you may leave a note in the PR about the desired merge strategy.

-Project leaders can also merge it, as long as they take on the responsibility (care for fixing `master` again if the pr broke it).
+Project maintainers can also merge it, as long as they take on the responsibility (care for fixing `master` again if the pr broke it).

 ## Translations